Keyfactor/actions/README.md

 * If the pr is determined to be open or merged but not closed (synchronize), a prerelease artifact will be uploaded
 * If the pr is determined to be merged and closed, a final release is built
 *  Polaris SAST/SCAN scans run when push to release-* or main occurs
+* If PR to release branch is merged/closed, a new PR will be automatically generated.
+This will need to be approved manually and **should not** be approved for hotfix branches